A Transformative Educational Experience

 Our award-winning faulty members craft innovative courses and conduct meaningful research while supporting you during and beyond your time at TCU.

-A scholar of race, history and reconciliation who teaches the course "The Beauty of Black Music."
+A scholar of public memory, materiality and subjectivity who teaches the course “Punishing Space, Sanctified Place”

-A scholar of game studies who teaches the course "Video Games and Representation."
+A scholar of Anthropology who teaches the course “Literature and Adaptation: The Hunger Games”

 A History of Honors